 You may be right.
 We will look into that.
-As for the number of rooms, Ruby: how about 450 standard rooms plus 50 suites?
+As for the number of rooms, how about 450 standard rooms plus 50 suites?

+Bear:

-Bear: That's roughly the number we had in mind.
+That's roughly the number we had in mind.
 It would be one of the largest hotels in Negotown.

+Ruby:

-Ruby: And we are willing to send in Bob Orange, one of our most outstanding hotel managers, to be in charge of the hotel.
+And we are willing to send in Bob Orange, one of our most outstanding hotel managers, to be in charge of the hotel.
+He joined Blue Corp. in 1985 and he was the first person in the class of employees who joined in that period to be promoted to the rank of general manager.
+He worked as general manager in two Blue Star hotels in Arbitria, where he achieved excellent results, and he was awarded the President's Prize in 2004.
 Besides, we would use 100% of the managerial expertise we have developed for the management of the hotel.
 We will also encourage our customers to stay at the hotel.